compsocialscience/summer-institute/2026/uf/apply.md

 **May1, 2026, at 11:59 p.m.
 (EST)**

-To guaranteed fll consideration, all application materials must be submitted by 11:59 p.m.
+To guaranteed full consideration, all application materials must be submitted by 11:59 p.m.
 (EST) on May 1, 2026.
 All materials must be submitted through the online application form.
 Applications that are incomplete by the deadline may not receive full consideration.
 Applicants will be notified **by e-mail**, and accepted participants will be asked to confirm their participation shortly after notification.

 **Apply here:**